naeemmusamh/Reading-note/Readme102-05.md

   1- Functions allow you to group a set of related statements together that represent a single task.

-  2- Functions can take parameters (informatiorJ requiredto do their job) and may return a value.
+  2- Functions can take parameters (information J required to do their job) and may return a value.

-  3- An object is a series of variables and functions thatrepresent something from the world around you.
+  3- An object is a series of variables and functions that represent something from the world around you.

-  4- In an object, variables are known as properties of theobject; functions are known as methods of the object.
+  4- In an object, variables are known as properties of the object; functions are known as methods of the object.

-  5- Web browsers implement objects that represent boththe browser window and the document loaded into the browser window.
+  5- Web browsers implement objects that represent both the browser window and the document loaded into the browser window.

   6- JavaScript also has several built-in objects such as String, Number, Math, and Date.
 Their properties and methods